Hamburger Hamlet: Patronage of celebrities

+Robert B. Parker in his 1981 detective novel A Savage Place, mentions the Hamlet on Sunset as a place Spenser the detective mentions he would like to return to while in Los Angeles, saying that it is because he is a "fancy", but "plain", and "big" eater.

+Food

 The restaurants served hamburgers topped with what were considered exotic combinations of toppings, such as a bacon cheeseburger with Russian dressing.
 A famed side dish were the "little fried onions".
 Tomato relish was provided at each table.
 They also served omelettes and Mexican dishes.

 In 1987 the Lewises opened upscale restaurant Kate Mantilini.

 In 1997 Koo Koo Roo bought 14 Hamlet locations for $33 million.